lotsofbears/KKS_VR/README.md

 This plugin has a lot of configuration options.
 It is recommended that you use [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager), which allows you to change settings of this plugin from within the game.

-Alternatively you can manually edit `BepInEx\config\mosirnik.kk-main-game-vr.cfg` with a text editor.

 ## Controller Support